williamxsp/codeigniter-queue-worker/README.md

 This Queue Worker extension is collected into [yidas/codeigniter-pack](https://github.com/yidas/codeigniter-pack) which is a complete solution for Codeigniter framework.

-> This library only provides worker controller, you need to design your own queue handler/process into it.
+> This library only provides worker controller, you need to implement your own queue driver with handler/process in it.

 Features
 --------